Lowering operators, orthogonal decomposition of tensor space, and quantized Schur--Weyl duality: Introduction

 The $\Phi$ operators depend on certain elements $\Psi_j$ in the negative part of the quantized enveloping algebra.
 In fact, $\Psi_j$ is a linear combination of \emph{Coxeter monomials}, where a Coxeter monomial is a product $F_1\cdots F_j$ of negative part generators, up to reordering.
+When $q = 1$, we show in Section~\ref{s:q=1} that $\Psi_j$ and Carter's lowering operator $S_{1,j+1}$ defined in \cite{Carter} have the same effect on weight vectors, up to scalar multiple and a twist by the automorphism induced from the graph automorphism of the underlying Dynkin diagram.
+The twist is a consequence of our choice of embedding of $\UU_q(\fgl_n)$ into $\UU_q(\fgl_{n+1})$ via a ``shifting'' of the generators.
+Brundan \cites{Brundan:98a, Brundan:98b} defined $q$-analogues of Carter's lowering operators which depend on a choice of root vectors; our recursive method avoids making any such choice.
 The definition of $\Psi_j$ depends on a given weight $\lambda$, and if all the nodes in $\lambda$ are addable then the various (shifts of) the $\Psi$'s appearing in the formulas for the $\Phi_2, \dots, \Phi_n$ define a complete set of negative root vectors in the negative part $\UU_q^-$; see Theorem~\ref{t:root-vectors}.
 These negative root vectors may be of independent interest.

 The paper is organized as follows.
 In Section \ref{s:pre} we establish our notation and recall basic definitions and results.
 Section \ref{s:SWD} gives the aforementioned proof of Jimbo's Schur--Weyl duality.
 Section \ref{s:Coxeter} introduces the notion of a Coxeter monomial in the negative part $\UU_q^-$ of $\UU_q$, based on the notion of Coxeter element \cite{Humphreys} in a Coxeter group.
 Section \ref{s:Psi} recursively defines certain elements $\Psi_1, \dots, \Psi_{n-1}$ in $\UU_q^-$ as linear combinations of Coxeter monomials and develops their initial properties.
 Section \ref{s:Phi} defines operators $\Phi_1, \dots, \Phi_n$ (depending on the $\Psi_j$) having the property that $\Phi_j(b)$ is a highest weight vector if $b$ is, for each $j$, and constructs the $\cc_\pi$.
 Section \ref{s:orthog} proves pairwise orthogonality of the $\cc_\pi$.
-Finally, Section \ref{s:further} gives some additional properties of the $\Psi_j$ elements.
+Finally, Section \ref{s:further} gives some additional properties of the $\Psi_j$ elements and Section~\ref{s:q=1} analyzes the relation to the $q=1$ case.
+Section ~\ref{s:q=1} was added after the first version of this paper was submitted, in response to suggestions from the referees to clarify the connection to lowering operators.

 \textbf{Bratteli diagram.} The Bratteli diagram is a graph constructed inductively as follows.
 The vertices are partitions into not more than $n$ parts, with the empty partition $\emptyset$ being the sole vertex at level zero.
 Vertices in level $r$ are the partitions of $r$ into not more than $n$ parts, ordered by some total ordering compatible with reverse dominance.
 Draw an edge between two vertices $\lambda$ and $\mu$ lying in successive levels if and only if $\lambda$ and $\mu$ differ by exactly one box, which is an addable node (see Section~\ref{s:pre}) for the lower level partition.
 We display the first few levels of the Bratteli diagram in Figure~\ref{fig:1}.
 A \emph{walk} on the Bratteli diagram is a connected piecewise linear decreasing path